We have THREE new Experience instructors in our Hotshop this year! Meet Jeremy, Tyler, and Daniel!

 D: Improving my limits on how thin I can get my open pieces and glass ink calligraphy coasters.

-D: Any of the hot shop and kiln experiences.
-Hopefully, also the bead experiences if the timing is right.
-I always enjoy sharing my knowledge with other people and It is very exciting to see people go from complete beginners to making beautiful glass work all by themselves.
+D: Any of the Hotshop and Kiln Studio Experiences.
+Hopefully, also the Flame Experiences if the timing is right.
+I always enjoy sharing my knowledge with other people and it is very exciting to see people go from complete beginners to making beautiful glass work all by themselves.

 What do you love to do when not in the studio?